UnicornsHR/TicTacTo/src/markdown/developmentManual.markdown

 ## Development manual

 #### Team name - Unicorns
-Auður Elísa Harðardóttir
+Auður Eisa Harðard�ottir
-Halldís Una Hreiðarsdóttir
+Halldis Una Hreiðarsdottir
-Karlotta Guðlaugsdóttir
+Karlotta Guðlaugso�ttir
-Perla Ósk Hjartardóttir
+Perla Osk Hjartardottir
-Stefana Kristín Ólafsdóttir
+Stefana Krist�i Olafsdottir

 #### Introduction
 In this manual you will get instructions on what is needed and how to build the **TicTacToe game.